 Washington, DC 20515

-RE: Support S. 1332, the Recognizing the Role of Direct Support Professionals Act
+RE: Support H.R.
+2941, the Recognizing the Role of Direct Support Professionals Act

 Dear Chair Foxx and Ranking Member Scott:

 The undersigned members of the Consortium for Constituents with Disabilities (CCD) Long Term Services and Supports (LTSS) Task Force write in support of the Recognizing the Role of Direct Support Professionals Act, a bill that would help to create a standard occupational classification (SOC) for direct support professionals (DSPs).
-Earlier this year, the Senate passed its version of the legislation, S. 1332, which ensures that when the Office of Management and Budget revises the standard occupational classification system, it considers the importance of a code for DSPs.
-We now ask that you support passage of S. 1332 in the U.S. House of Representatives.
+Earlier this year, the Senate passed its version of the legislation, H.R.
+2941, which ensures that when the Office of Management and Budget revises the standard occupational classification system, it considers the importance of a code for DSPs.
+Now that H.R.
+2941 is scheduled for a markup in this Committee, we ask that you support its passage.

 The creation of a distinct occupational classification for DSPs is a necessary first step in addressing a decades-long workforce crisis that threatens individuals with disabilities’ access to critical supports and services through the Medicaid Home and Community Based Services (HCBS) program.
 The HCBS program supports individuals with disabilities to live full and independent lives in their homes and community.
 The foundation of these services are the DSPs who not only provide essential caregiving services, but also promote independence and community inclusion through services that range from employment coaching and career development to assistance with relationship building and decision-making.
 The supports DSPs provide help individuals with disabilities avoid unnecessary institutionalization and hospitalization.